kilpkonn/msc-thesis/main.typ

 They take term (that is hole or guess binding) and produce new term that is of suitable type.
 Tactics are also allowed to have side effects that modify proof state.

-Next lets take a look at the primitive building blocks that are used by tactics to create and fill holes.
+Next let's take a look at the primitive building blocks that are used by tactics to create and fill holes.

 Operation `claim` is used to create new holes in the context of current hole.
 The operation creates new hole binding to the head of the holes queue.